Jetup13/Retroid-Pocket-5-Wiki/notes/Metal Gear Solid 2 - Substance (USA).md

 :---|:----:|:------:|:----------
 Metal Gear Solid 2 - Substance|🇺🇸|🟦|

-* Actual gameplay is more tna good.
+* Actual gameplay is more than good.
 But if your a stickler with the openings issue try enabling these settings

 Settings|Note
 :-------|:---